Samuelab2/FilmTracker/README.md

 ```sh
 npm run serve
 ```

-## to do list
+## To do list

-📌 Create search bar component
+* 📌 Create search bar component
-📌 create fake login screen
-📌 introduce a "read more" botton when movie description gets too long 📌 add a details screen to the TV shows
+* 📌 introduce a "read more" botton when movie description gets too long
+* 📌 add a details screen to the TV shows
-📌 loading pages when the request is being made
+* 📌 loading pages when the request is being made
+* 📌 create fake login screen
-📌 add fallback values to when there is no data from the API 📌 a better footer, with thanks to the API provider
+* 📌 add fallback values to when there is no data from the API
+* 📌 a better footer, with thanks to the API provider
-📌 variables in css3 to better manage the layout
+* 📌 variables in css3 to better manage the layout

 ## Author